-The Rev. Dr. Jacqui Lewis is the author of Ten Essential Strategies to Grow a Multiracial, Multicultural Congregation, The Power of Stories and the children’s book, You Are So Wonderful!
+The Rev. Dr. Jacqui Lewis is the author of The Pentecost Paradigm: Ten Strategies for Becoming a Multiracial Congregation (2018) The Power of Stories and the children’s book, You Are So Wonderful!
 She is writing her fourth book, Go Deep, Get Naked, and Come Clean: Getting a Grown-Up God.

 You Are So Wonderful!